youssef-mansor/TheAgentCompany/workspaces/tasks/uart-general/checkpoints.md

 ---

-## Testbench Comprehensiveness checkpoints - Total 7 pts (grade_checkpoint3)
+## Testbench Comprehensiveness checkpoints - Total 28 pts (grade_checkpoint3)

-### Basic Operation: (1 pts)
+### Basic Operation: (4 pts)
    - The testbench code tests:
-     - The code verifies all outputs are in correct state after reset
+     - The code verifies all outputs are in correct state after reset (1 pts)
-     - The code verifies idle state has TX high and flags inactive
+     - The code verifies idle state has TX high and flags inactive (1 pts)
-     - The code tests state transitions with timing verification
+     - The code tests state transitions with timing verification (1 pts)
+     - The code verifies initial conditions (1 pts)

-### Transmission Tests: (1 pts)
+### Transmission Tests: (4 pts)
    - The testbench code tests:
-     - The code transmits bytes with alternating bit patterns (0x55, 0xAA)
+     - The code transmits bytes with alternating bit patterns (0x55, 0xAA) (1 pts)
-     - The code performs back-to-back transmissions with minimum gap
+     - The code performs back-to-back transmissions with minimum gap (1 pts)
-     - The code verifies each bit period matches baud rate with <2% error
+     - The code verifies each bit period matches baud rate (1 pts)
-     - The code checks is_transmitting flag timing matches exact transmission period
+     - The code checks is_transmitting flag timing (1 pts)

-### Reception Tests: (1 pts)
+### Reception Tests: (4 pts)
    - The testbench code tests:
-     - The code receives bytes with various bit patterns
+     - The code receives bytes with various bit patterns (1 pts)
-     - The code handles minimum and maximum speed variations (±5% baud rate)
+     - The code handles minimum and maximum speed variations (1 pts)
-     - The code samples data with proper 16x oversampling
+     - The code samples data with proper 16x oversampling (1 pts)
-     - The code verifies received flag timing and duration
+     - The code verifies received flag timing and duration (1 pts)

-### Error Handling: (1 pts)
+### Error Handling: (4 pts)
    - The testbench code tests:
-     - The code detects frame errors with early and late stop bits
+     - The code detects frame errors with early and late stop bits (1 pts)
-     - The code recovers within one bit time after error conditions
+     - The code recovers within one bit time after error conditions (1 pts)
-     - The code signals specific error types through status flags
+     - The code signals specific error types through status flags (1 pts)
-     - The code handles noise on RX line (glitches shorter than 1/16 bit time)
+     - The code handles noise on RX line (1 pts)

-### Full Duplex: (1 pts)
+### Full Duplex: (4 pts)
    - The testbench code tests:
-     - The code performs transmission during active reception
+     - The code performs transmission during active reception (1 pts)
-     - The code maintains independent bit timing for TX and RX
+     - The code maintains independent bit timing for TX and RX (1 pts)
-     - The code preserves data integrity under maximum load
+     - The code preserves data integrity under maximum load (1 pts)
-     - The code handles collisions on external loopback
+     - The code handles collisions on external loopback (1 pts)

-### Baud Rate: (1 pts)
+### Baud Rate: (4 pts)
    - The testbench code tests:
-     - The code operates with standard baud rates (9600, 19200, etc.)
+     - The code operates with standard baud rates (9600, 19200, etc.) (1 pts)
-     - The code maintains bit timing accuracy over full byte
+     - The code maintains bit timing accuracy over full byte (1 pts)
-     - The code synchronizes RX sampling with center of bits
+     - The code synchronizes RX sampling with center of bits (1 pts)
-     - The code handles clock ratios that aren't perfect multiples
+     - The code handles clock ratios that aren't perfect multiples (1 pts)

-### Stress Testing: (1 pts)
+### Stress Testing: (4 pts)
    - The testbench code tests:
-     - The code handles continuous operation for >1000 bytes
+     - The code handles continuous operation for >1000 bytes (1 pts)
-     - The code processes pseudo-random data patterns
+     - The code processes pseudo-random data patterns (1 pts)
-     - The code maintains stability with noisy inputs
+     - The code maintains stability with noisy inputs (1 pts)
-     - The code operates correctly at temperature and voltage corners
+     - The code operates correctly at temperature and voltage corners (1 pts)

-# File Content

-## uart_tb.v

 ---